Senior cat peeing outside the litter tray: what to check and when to speak to your vet

 • any other changes (thirst, appetite, energy, weight, grooming)

-If you’re noticing more than one change at once, our overview of Senior cat health changes can overlap may help you put the bigger picture together.
+If you’re noticing more than one change at once, our overview of Senior Cat Health: A Practical Guide for Older Cats may help you put the bigger picture together.

 References